MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/intercompany-allocate-costs.md

 ---
 title: Allocate Costs to Intercompany Partners| Microsoft Docs
-description: Learn how VAT settings for customers and vendors control whether, and how, VAT is calculated.
+description: Learn how VAT settings for customers and suppliers control whether, and how, VAT is calculated.
 services: project-madeira
 documentationcenter: ''
 author: bholtorf
-ms.service: dynamics365-business-central
 ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords: incoming document
-ms.date: 10/01/2020
+ms.date: 04/01/2021
 ms.author: bholtorf
-ms.openlocfilehash: 0ebed6a95212fdcf00b54af823684ae139e29638
+ms.openlocfilehash: fc11979fb6e21feba85c883b83ca7a3dcc5d8772
-ms.sourcegitcommit: ff2b55b7e790447e0c1fcd5c2ec7f7610338ebaa
+ms.sourcegitcommit: ef80c461713fff1a75998766e7a4ed3a7c6121d0
 ms.translationtype: HT
 ms.contentlocale: en-GB
-ms.lasthandoff: 02/15/2021
+ms.lasthandoff: 02/15/2022
-ms.locfileid: "5388481"
+ms.locfileid: "8137920"
 ---
 # <a name="allocate-costs-to-intercompany-partners"></a>Allocate Costs to Intercompany Partners
-When you use intercompany postings to transfer documents between partner companies, the VAT-related settings (primarily the VAT business posting group) assigned to the customer or vendor accounts (associated with the intercompany Partner) control whether, and how, VAT is calculated and registered.
+When you use intercompany postings to transfer documents between partner companies, the VAT-related settings (primarily the VAT business posting group) assigned to the customer or supplier accounts (associated with the intercompany Partner) control whether, and how, VAT is calculated and registered.
 You can also do cost distributions directly from a purchase order to partner companies.
-For example, if you register a purchase invoice from an external vendor and you want to distribute some or all of the costs to one or more intercompany partners.
+For example, if you register a purchase invoice from an external supplier and you want to distribute some or all of the costs to one or more intercompany partners.

 You can allocate costs can be to one or more intercompany partners using the following: